wp-cli/handbook/_includes/index.md

-**wp-cli** is a set of command-line tools for managing [WordPress](http://wordpress.org) installations.
+**WP-CLI** is a set of command-line tools for managing [WordPress](http://wordpress.org) installations.
 You can update plugins, set up multisite installs, create posts and much more.

 Minimum Requirements
 ==========